madpsy/xpa125b_controller/README.md

   7. In a terminal: `./amp_serial_control.sh localhost 51111 <path to controller serial device>`

 That's it - you now have PTT and automatic band selection.
 For other software, such as WSJX-T, which needs control of the radio you can use `Hamlib` as the radio type and point it at rigctld using `localhost` port `51111`.

+# SunSDR

+The SunSDR radios provide an EXT CTRL port which can be used to signal band and PTT.
+X1 – X7 are programmable and X8 is always PTT.
+We will use X3 - X6 for band selection.
+Because the voltage on the pins are 5VDC we need to level shift them down to 3V3 so as not to damange the D1 Mini.
+An Arduino is 5VDC so doesn't require such shifting.
+You only need to shift the band pins so a 4 way logic level shifter is perfect.

+1. Wire the EXT CTRL port to the D1 Mini via a level shifter
+2. Configure the controller with `mode = "sunsdr"` and ensure `hl_05_enabled = false` (no other config needed)

 # MQTT